jyc/markd/README.md

 but your browser will also automatically refresh.

 This isn't supposed to be a Swiss army-knife or a Porsche; there are apps for that.
-I just want to edit my Markdown files in vim and see the output in another window.
+I just want to edit my Markdown files in Vim and see the output in another window.

 # Install